A Philadelphia Wrongful Death Attorney Protecting Families Near You

 Frequently Asked Questions

-Who can sue for a Wrongful Death Case?
+Who can sue for a Wrongful Death Lawsuit in Philadelphia?

 In Pennsylvania, the law gives those close family members to the deceased the right to sue whomever negligently caused the victim’s death.
 The parent, child, or spouse of the deceased living with him or her and/or dependant on the deceased all have a right to sue.
 Each individual makes a claim based on their own losses because of the death of their loved one.